crablab/dissertation/reports/plan/project_plan.md

 The system will need to be user friendly and satisfy Royal Holloway's requirements whilst also not becoming burdensome on lecturers, students and administrative staff.

-In 2003 Jones and Rickenbacker applied for a patent relating to an attendance monitoring system for employers.[@jones_attendance_2003]
+@jones_attendance_2003 applied for a patent relating to an attendance monitoring system for employers.

 # First Term Milestones
 ## Reports